johnoliveiradev/Sentinel-Risk-OS-Results/README.md

 What Is Included

-This repository contains only public, non-proprietary artifacts:

 Static HTML reports for each published run

-CSV exports such as regime_series.csv and windows.csv
+CSV exports: regime_series.csv, windows.csv

-Derived run summaries in run_card.md and run_card.json
+Derived run summaries: run_card.md, run_card.json

-Figures regenerated exclusively from the published CSVs
+Figures regenerated from the published CSVs

 Reproducibility helpers to validate metrics and charts

-All derived artifacts can be recomputed using only the files published in this repository.
+All derived artifacts can be recomputed using only files published in this repository.

 What Is Not Included